Avikan27/PWC-Virtual-Case-Experience/README.md

 The project utilizes Power BI to create interactive dashboards.
 DAX functions were used to create new measures required for calculating and visualizing all the primary and secondary KPIs.

-Feel free to explore the dashboards and data files in this repository to gain insights into the call center trends and performance at PwC Switzerland.

 ## 2. Customer Retention